Power My Analytics' Sovereign SQL Warehouse Solution

 Create a report

-Use Data Studio, our Sheets Add-on or Data Explorer to create a report and begin the flow of data through your MySQL database.
+Use Looker Studio, our Sheets Add-on, or Data Builder to create a report:

 Backfill

 The MySQL solution is unique and only automatically backfills 7 days of data for most connectors.
-Run a manual backfill to retrieve up to 2 years of data.
+Find your connected data source in the Sources section and run a manual backfill to retrieve up to 2 years of data.

 Troubleshooting